JockLawrie/SpineBasedRecordLinkage.jl/README.md

 3. Ensure that each table to be linked to the `Person` table has a `recordid` column with unique values and no missing values.

-4. A _linkage run_ is a pipeline with the following stages:
+4. A linkage pipeline has the following stages:
    - Pre-processing: Transforming the input data into the standardised formats present in the `Person` table.
    - Linkage:        For each table in your data set, try to match each record to a record in the `Person` table.
 The results are recorded in the linkage map.
    - Reporting:      Summarise the results of the linkage run, including how many records were matched and how.